privacyidea/privacyidea/doc/workflows_and_tools/2step/index.rst

 **2step_difficulty**

-This is the number of rounds for the PBKDF2 that the smartphone should use to generated the OTP secret.
+This is the number of rounds for the PBKDF2 that the smartphone should use to generate the OTP secret.

 .. [#keyuri] https://github.com/google/google-authenticator/wiki/Key-Uri-Format
 .. [#problem] https://netknights.it/en/the-problem-with-the-google-authenticator/